connectrpc/examples-es/.github/CONTRIBUTING.md

 ./manage.mjs upgrade
 ```

-Dependencies pinned to a version will not be updated.
+Dependencies pinned to an exact version will not be updated.
 Note that this command may print warnings at the end, for example when a major
 upgrade was installed or a dependency was skipped due to being pinned.
 Be sure to keep a look out for these messages in the event something fails during the upgrade.